lsst-dm/dmtn-177/index.rst

 The pipeline would then be executed using the local registry and would interact as before with the cloud object store.
 When the processing completes the newly-created records would be exported from the local registry and imported to the cloud registry.
 This would use the automatic transfer mode since the files are already present in the object store in the correct place.
+If the job fails it is an open question as to whether the datasets that were successfully created are synched to the registry or not.

 If quanta are chained, with the outputs of one ``PipelineTask`` feeding directly to the inputs of the next within the same job, the datastore will be configured to do local caching and write the file locally as well as to the object store so that the next one would read the file directly.